Fort Delaware State Park: History

 After the release of the last of the remaining Civil War prisoners, only a small caretaker force was left behind at Fort Delaware, and it was largely abandoned in 1870.
 By 1898, rising tensions between Spain and the United States led to Fort Delaware once again serving as a potential frontline in protecting the ports of the Delaware River.
-The United States Congress authorized the installation of three 16 in guns at the south end of Pea Patch Island.
+The United States Congress authorized the installation of three 16 in guns at the south end of Pea Patch Island as part of the Endicott program, with batteries for smaller guns elsewhere on the island..
 The guns were installed in 1898, at the time of the Spanish–American War.
+On the shores flanking the island, Fort DuPont and Fort Mott were built with modern weapons, and preparations were made to lay underwater minefields in the river.
 A garrison was once again in place at Fort Delaware until 1903, when another small caretaker force was left.

 The fort was garrisoned once again in 1917, following the United States entry into World War I, but most troops left in 1919.
 Fort Delaware was manned again during World War II following the December 7, 1941 Attack of Pearl Harbor.
+The defenses around Pea Patch Island were disarmed during World War II, as Fort Miles at the mouth of the Delaware estuary superseded them.
 The guns were removed in 1943, the fort was abandoned in 1944, and it was declared "surplus property" in 1945.
+In the early 20th century, the U.S. Army Corps of Engineers dredged a channel around the island, using the infill to double the island's size on its northern end.

 Ownership of Pea Patch Island and Fort Delaware was transferred to the state of Delaware in 1947.
 Fort Delaware State Park was opened to the public in 1951.

 Historic interpretation

 Fort Delaware State Park is a center of historic Civil War interpretation.
-Award winning reenactors provide a glimpse into the past of Pea Patch Island.
-Visitors to the park may have the chance to watch a blacksmith at work, take part in the firing of a gunpowder charge of an 8 in Columbiad gun or assist a laundress at work.
+Reenactors provide a glimpse into the past of Pea Patch Island.
+Visitors may have the chance to watch a blacksmith at work, take part in the firing of a gunpowder charge of an 8 in Columbiad gun or assist a laundress at work.

 A group of reenactors pays special attention to Captain George Ahl and his band of former confederate soldiers who formed the 1st Delaware Heavy Artillery.
 Captain Ahl obtained permission from the War Department to form a battery of Confederate prisoners who could prove they had been conscripted into the Confederate Army.
 Upon taking an oath of allegiance they were permitted to join the Federal Army.
 Volunteers have recreated Ahl's Battery at Fort Delaware State Park.
 They have assumed the identities of members of the battery.
 The reenactors give demonstrations of what life was like for the members of the 1st Delaware Heavy Artillery.

-The Fort Delaware State Park Gift Shop in Delaware City is the only Civil War gift shop in Delaware, and has a wide variety of books and souvenirs are available.
 The Fort Delaware Society is a non-profit group dedicated to the preservation and historical interpretation of Fort Delaware.